Steamboat Bill, Jr.: Reception

 Steamboat Bill, Jr. was a box office failure and received mixed reviews upon its release.
 Variety described the film as "a pip of a comedy" and "one of Keaton's best."
 The reviewer from The Film Spectator appointed it "as perhaps the best comedy of the year thus far" and advised, "exhibitors should go after it."
 A less enthusiastic review from Harrison's Reports stated, "there are many situations all the way through that cause laughs" while noting that "the plot is nonsensical."
 Mordaunt Hall of the New York Times called the film a "gloomy comedy" and a "sorry affair."

 Over the years, Steamboat Bill, Jr. has become regarded as a masterpiece of its era.
-On Rotten Tomatoes 100% of critics have given the film a positive rating based on 30 reviews, with an average score of 9.00/10.
+On Rotten Tomatoes 96% of critics have given the film a positive rating based on 52 reviews, with an average score of 9.00/10.
 The film was included in the book 1001 Movies You Must See Before You Die.

 Legacy

-The film inspired the title of Walt Disney's Steamboat Willie (1928), which was released six months later and is considered the debut of Mickey Mouse.
+The film likely inspired the title of Walt Disney's Steamboat Willie (1928), which was released six months later and is considered the debut of Mickey Mouse.
+In it, Mickey whistles a melody from the film's opening title.

-The famous falling house stunt has been re-created several times on film and television (although with lighter materials and more contemporary safety measures in place) including the 1975 The Goodies episode The Movies, the 1991 MacGyver episode "Deadly Silents"; Jackie Chan's Project A Part II; the 2004 Arrested Development episode "The One Where They Build a House" (performed by the show's character named Buster); Al Yankovic's music video Amish Paradise (cross-referencing Peter Weir's 1985 film Witness); the 2006 comedy film Jackass Number Two; an Australian home insurance TV advertisement in 2021; and episode 7 in the first season of Lucha Underground, with a ladder.
+The famous falling house stunt has been re-created several times on film and television (although with lighter materials and more contemporary safety measures in place) including the 1975 The Goodies episode "The Movies," the 1991 MacGyver episode "Deadly Silents," Jackie Chan's Project A Part II, the 2004 Arrested Development episode "The One Where They Build a House" (performed by the show's character named Buster), "Weird Al" Yankovic's music video for his song "Amish Paradise" (cross-referencing Peter Weir's 1985 film Witness), the 2006 comedy film Jackass Number Two, an Australian home insurance TV advertisement in 2021, episode 7 in the first season of Lucha Underground (with a ladder), and the 2024 film Paddington in Peru.

 Deadpan, a 1997 work by English film artist and director Steve McQueen, was also inspired by Steamboat Bill, Jr. McQueen stands in Keaton's place as a house facade falls over him.
 This film was shot from multiple angles, and the scene repeats over and over again while McQueen stands seemingly unaffected.

-George Miller's "The Witches of Eastwick" film from 1987 references the scene where crates are blown all over Buster during the cyclone when Jack Nicholson gets debris (including boxes) blown over him in the windstorm sequence towards the end.
+George Miller's 1987 film The Witches of Eastwick references the scene where crates are blown all over Bill Jr. during the cyclone when Jack Nicholson's character, Daryl Van Horne, gets debris (including boxes) blown over him in the windstorm sequence towards the end.
 The shot from the Keaton film is also seen in one of the multiple TVs in the media room in the final scene.

+In 2025, The Hollywood Reporter listed Steamboat Bill, Jr. as having the best stunts of 1927 to 1928.